AescaFarstad/refine/new_concept.md

     You have hp, chance to hit, chance to block, damage Each turn you're going to roll for a hit. finalHit = clamp(hit chance - dodge, 0, 100) if success - they lose hp = your 'damage'.
+Also they don't get to hit you in this case.
 If hp < 0 they die, the encounter ends.
 If they die and you have the Aspirator Probe perk, a new encounter is inserted into the queue next: LootMonsterEncounter(monster type) if failure - you roll for a block chance if success - you take no damage if failure you lose the monster's 'damage' hp